Reducing our carbon emissions

 According to the United Nations, climate change is the world’s number one threat.

-The first step is to measure.
+The first step was to measure.
 Greenhouse gas emissions are grouped under the names Scope 1, Scope 2 and Scope 3.

-Scope 2 covers indirect energy emissions like the electricity we purchase from power companies for our store network, distribution centres and offices .
+- Scope 2 covers indirect energy emissions like the electricity we purchase from power companies for our store network, distribution centres and offices .

-We’ve begun to measure the carbon footprint of our Scope 3 emissions.
-The biggest impact comes from transporting product, so we track the emissions of all our shipments from port to port.
+In terms of our organisational footprint, the biggest impact comes from transporting our products, so we track the emissions of all our shipments from port to port.
 Tracking this data will help us to streamline our operations, reduce our carbon footprint, and reduce our costs.